-Our mission is to provide world-leading training and education in ballet and contemporary dance.
-Fuelled by innovation and creativity, Rambert School plays a key part in the professional dance sector.
+The Rambert School of Ballet and Contemporary Dance (the "School") has for over 100 years upheld sector.
 Our finely tuned curriculum, inspirational teaching and the talent and individuality of our students makes us a world-leading centre for dance training.
 We are the only school in the UK to focus equally on classical ballet and contemporary dance, ensuring we give our students a sound technical training and that we produce industry-ready dancers and choreographers.